yugabyte/platform-go-client/docs/TableDefinitionTaskParams.md

 `func (o *TableDefinitionTaskParams) HasYbPrevSoftwareVersion() bool`

 HasYbPrevSoftwareVersion returns a boolean if a field has been set.

-### GetYbcInstalled

-`func (o *TableDefinitionTaskParams) GetYbcInstalled() bool`

-GetYbcInstalled returns the YbcInstalled field if non-nil, zero value otherwise.

-### GetYbcInstalledOk

-`func (o *TableDefinitionTaskParams) GetYbcInstalledOk() (*bool, bool)`

-GetYbcInstalledOk returns a tuple with the YbcInstalled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetYbcInstalled

-`func (o *TableDefinitionTaskParams) SetYbcInstalled(v bool)`

-SetYbcInstalled sets YbcInstalled field to given value.

-### HasYbcInstalled

-`func (o *TableDefinitionTaskParams) HasYbcInstalled() bool`

-HasYbcInstalled returns a boolean if a field has been set.

-### GetYbcSoftwareVersion

-`func (o *TableDefinitionTaskParams) GetYbcSoftwareVersion() string`

-GetYbcSoftwareVersion returns the YbcSoftwareVersion field if non-nil, zero value otherwise.

-### GetYbcSoftwareVersionOk

-`func (o *TableDefinitionTaskParams) GetYbcSoftwareVersionOk() (*string, bool)`

-GetYbcSoftwareVersionOk returns a tuple with the YbcSoftwareVersion field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetYbcSoftwareVersion

-`func (o *TableDefinitionTaskParams) SetYbcSoftwareVersion(v string)`

-SetYbcSoftwareVersion sets YbcSoftwareVersion field to given value.

-### HasYbcSoftwareVersion

-`func (o *TableDefinitionTaskParams) HasYbcSoftwareVersion() bool`

-HasYbcSoftwareVersion returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)